Akraberg: Blæing

 The Blæing area north of Akraberg is unique with a tremendous amount of big and small rocks and stones, which have come down into the valley during the Ice Age.
 One characteristic of the stones is the bright colour.
 You go down in Blæingsskarð, which is a passage down from the ridge.
 There is a story about two brothers, Kaspar and Sjúrður, who hid here in the stony landscape.
 They had leased land from the priest in Vágur, but because the price was high, they would often starve and had to steal sheep to survive.
 In the old days, stealing sheep was a very serious crime in the Faroe Islands.
 The brothers fled from the authorities and hid in a cave in Blæing, which is called Cave Kaspar today.

 Among other things, there is a long stone wall, called Eiriksgarður, and a sheep fold, which is probably built centuries ago.
 No one knows exactly when or who built them.

 History

 The Frisian people

 According to Faroese legends and folk songs a Frisian colony was in Akraberg from the year 1040 until The Black Death killed most of them around 1350.
-A few of them, a man called Bóndin í Akrabergi (The Farmer of Akraberg) was said to have survived the Black Death and after that he and his house hold moved to Sumba.
+A few of them, a man called Bóndin í Akrabergi (The Farmer of Akraberg) was said to have survived the Black Death and after that he and his household moved to Sumba.
 The Frisians remained heathen a long time after the rest of the Faroe Islands were Christianized.
 It is said that they partly lived by piracy and they are mentioned in several Faeroese legends.